0x5uryax1/Extensions/GitSearcher/README.md

 - `popup.html`: The HTML file for the extension popup.
 - `popup.js`: The JavaScript file for the extension popup.
 - `styles.css`: The CSS file for styling the extension popup.

+#### Special Thanks
+Mohit Singth ( Helped me with UI Design ).

+Hope this helps in your hacking journey!.
+Love, from Surya.